richfitz/remake/doc/format.md

   command: read.csv("mydata.csv")
 ```

 This rule would run the built-in function `read.csv`, reading in a file `"mydata.csv"` that will be found in the current directory.
-The result of this will be stored within maker's database and will be available to other rules.
+The result of this will be stored within remake's database and will be available to other rules.
 So elsewhere you might have:

 ```yaml